Table of Contents

 Ayutthaya, capital of the Ayutthaya Kingdom

 The Ayutthaya Kingdom was a Siamese Kingdom in the Far East from the mid-14th century to the mid-18th century.
 The capital Ayutthaya was one of the biggest cities during that time in the region.
 A lot of trading was going on with the west and made Ayutthaya one of the wealthiest cities in the area.
 The remains are declared a UNESCO World Heritage Site because of its outstanding value.
 The UNESCO part is only on the main island and not all the temples are part of it.
 Depending on traffic you can reach the site north of Bangkok in less than 2 hours by car.
 To get from site to site you could do this by bike but because of the extreme heat I just loved to get back to the air-conditioned car every 45-60 minutes or so.
 The main sights and a few smaller take around 6-7 hours to explore.
-See the map below to get an impression of the site and see the GPS track at the bottom of this page for my route.
+See the map below to get an impression of the site.
 Every single place is amazing and has something unique.

 Wat Phra Ram